 Combined oral contraceptive (combi) pill and contraceptive patch

-The combi pill contains both oestrogen and progestogen.
-Treatments including oestrogen can increase the risk of blood clots and stroke in some people.
+These contain both oestrogen and progestogen.
+Treatments including oestrogen can increase the risk of serious problems such as stroke, heart attacks, and blood clots.
 So if you have any of the risk factors for stroke such as high blood pressure or smoking, you may not be able to use it.

 A plastic T-shaped device that is placed in your womb and releases a small amount of progestogen into the uterus.
 It may not be suitable if you have a history of serious heart disease or stroke.